 The foundation for the design was to be smart, minimal, and, most importantly, useful.
 But in order to add some of the new features we want to add in the near future, we had to redesign the player again from the ground up.

 Dustin, the original designer for the player (and several other things that you’ve seen before, like the new design of the SPI Blog, the book cover and interior for Will It Fly?, and more) took another crack at it based on the feedback from users and our team, and I have to say, it’s gorgeous!
 You’ll get a look at it soon—we’re still putting the finishing touches on it.
+[This link leads to Amazon.
+Full disclosure: I receive affiliate commission if you purchase from this link.]

 The new player and the new sales page debut in September.
 A smarter search, integration with new hosting platforms (such as BuzzSprout), and a more intuitive layout are just a few of the upcoming features that you’ll see in September.
 Woohoo!